 Prepaid subscribers are mobile phone users who buy credit for their phones in advance on an ad hoc basis, as opposed to customers on a monthly contract with an MNO.
 Due to lower income levels, many customers not having bank accounts and customers with little or no credit history, prepaid contracts are a prominent feature of developing markets.

-The chart below shows the percentage of prepaid subscribers for different regions.
+Prepaid subscribers for different regions vary greatly.
 As an example of the wide variance, prepaid contracts make up 26% of US and 41% of UK subscriptions compared to 97% in Kenya and Nigeria and 99% in Indonesia (source: GSMA).

 *The crucial difference between prepaid and contract subscribers is the way that the MNO is paid for airtime/data.
 In developed markets prepaid subscribers tend to phone up, use an ATM or use an app to buy airtime credit – this is possible as subscribers tend to have bank accounts to which they can link, either via direct debit or by charging a debit or credit card.
 In some cases, subscribers may choose to go to a shop that offers this service and pay in cash.
 In developing markets, for the majority of users, the cash route is the only option.
 This means that the MNO needs a network of agents across the country that can take cash in return for issuing some kind of airtime credit – either a paper voucher in the form of a scratch card, or an electronic voucher (typically an SMS with a code that the subscriber enters into the phone).
 In either case, there is a network of agents that needs to be managed and vouchers for airtime that need to be created and tracked.
 Tranglo’s one-stop service fulfilled these needs with its network of over 230 MNOs, globally.